UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/2-basic-git.md

 ## Terminology

 `repository` -- this is what we call the thing that tracks changes to our files.
-It is like a database.
+You might think of it like a database, an invoice, or a reciept of every change you have ever saved.

 `repo` -- short for repository